-Wherever possible Employees should endeavour to schedule elective surgery and the consequent recovery time during school holidays.
+Employees should endeavour to schedule appointments related to elective procedures in non working time.
+Where this is not possible flexible working arrangements or unpaid leave will be considered at the discretion of the Headteacher.

-Where this is not possible to enable an Employee to attend appointments, flexible working arrangements may be considered at the discretion of the Headteacher.
-Alternatively, unpaid leave or annual leave (in the case of employees contracted all year round) may be requested for such absence.
+Wherever possible elective procedures and the consequent recovery time should be planned during school holidays.
+Where elective procedures take place during term time unpaid leave or annual leave (in the case of employees contracted all year round) may be requested for such absence.